Skip to main content

 Creating a message stream

-Creating a Message Stream using the Falu dashboard
+Creating a message stream using the Dashboard

 2. On the left navigation, under the Messaging section, choose Streams.